mnieber/dodo-commands/README.md

 # Dodo Commands

-By Maarten Nieber, with contributions from Georg Rollinger
+By Maarten Nieber, with contributions from Georg Rollinger.

 ## Introduction